 That being said, we believe that this is one of the most beautiful and historic sights in the city, meaning we really think your student group would love to see it.
 The French Quarter, or Vieux Carre, is the oldest neighborhood in New Orleans, developed by Jean-Baptiste in 1718.
 Classic architecture, classic culture, and most importantly, classic celebration thrives among the French Quarter and Bourbon Street, making it hard to not stop by for a visit.

 - Explore Frenchmen Street

-In case you haven’t gotten enough cultural education during your visit we thought we’d send you to explore Frenchmen Street, a jazz and blues infused neighborhood with a tradition reaching back to this cities roots.
+In case you haven’t gotten enough cultural education during your visit we thought we’d send you to explore Frenchmen Street, jazz and blues-infused neighborhood with a tradition reaching back to this cities roots.
 This popular street is considered to be an official New Orleans live music and entertainment district, with the best live music New Orleans has to offer.
 Your group can also find some of NOLA’s best restaurants, bars, shops, and galleries all within this thriving 3 block area.

-Fun Fact: Did you know that in the 150 years of Mardi Gras the celebration has only been canceled a dozen times, for instances such as yellow fever, the Civil War, and both World Wars?
+Fun Fact: Did you know that in the 150 years of Mardi Gras the celebration has only been canceled a dozen times, for instance such as yellow fever, the Civil War, and both World Wars?